 - 1 tbsp sugar

 - Mix all dry ingredients together (flour, sugar, salt, and yeast).
-Lay out the dry ingredients and create a small hole in the center of it and to it, add eggs and milk.
+Lay out the dry ingredients and create a small hole in the center.
+Add the eggs and milk into the hole.

-- Using hands, mix in liquid into the flour.
+- Using your hands, mix in the wet ingredients with the dry ingredients.
 Knead the dough for a minute or so.
 Let the dough rest.
-Now, using a Kitchen Aid mixer or your hands, mix in butter in small amounts (about 15 grams).
-Do it slowly, until everything is mixed in.
+Using a stand mixer or your hands, mix in the butter in small amounts, moving slowly until everything is incorporated.

-- Knead the dough for 10 minutes, until the dough no longer sticks to the hands.
+- Knead the dough for 10 minutes, or until the dough no longer sticks to your hands.
 Cover the dough with a kitchen towel and let it rise for about an hour.

-- Separate the dough into small, round pieces; if you're using a kitchen scale, each piece should weigh around 35 grams.
-Cover them with plastic while you work on making knots.
+- Separate the dough into small, round pieces. if you're using a kitchen scale, each piece should weigh around 35 grams.
+Cover the dough balls with plastic wrap.

 - One at a time, roll out each piece of dough into a flat, oval shape.
 Cover ½ of each piece with jam.
 Roll them up, leaving the jam on the inside.

 - Seal the edges and tie each roll into a knot.

-- Butter up the bottom of the tray, sprinkle it with gram crackers grumps.
+- Butter up the bottom of a tray, sprinkle it with graham cracker crumbs.
 Place knots next to each other.
-Cover with towel and let it rise for 40 minutes.
+Cover with towel and let the knots rise for 40 minutes.

-- Preheat the oven to 350F.
-Whisk egg, milk and sugar and apply it to the knots, brushing it on.
-In a separate bowl, place flour, sugar and butter.
-Make crumbs out of it.
+- Preheat the oven to 350°F. Whisk the egg, milk and sugar and brush it on top of the knots.
+In a separate bowl, mix the flour, sugar, and butter until it forms into a crumb.

-- Sprinkle the knots with flour crumbs (cover all imperfections of the jam sticking out).
+- Sprinkle the knots with the flour crumbs (cover all the areas where jam is sticking out).

-- Bake them in an oven, until they are golden brown; 20-30 minutes.
+- Bake the bulochki in the oven until they are golden brown (about 20-30 minutes).
+Enjoy!